webgem-xyz/UVA-React/readme.md

 --- | --- | ---
-measurementId | string | Used to get the measurement that was selected. measurements | object | Object of al the meaurements, reduced to the measurement the user is currently being viewed.
+measurementId | string | Used to get the measurement that was selected. measurements | object | Object of al the meaurements, reduced to the measurement the user is currently being viewed. removeMeasurement | func | Function that handles deleting the measurement from the database.

 ## MeasurementRow Component
 ### Usage